NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 For the Gradients, we should also add in checks if length (or square) of $r$ is zero, we return $0$ as if the position was out of range of the kernel radius $h$.
 Otherwise we will get nans when the normalized vector $\hat{r}$ is calculated.

+Some recommendations for $h$ is twice the particle distance / spacing.

 ____

 #### Computing Fluid Quantities :